STEP | STP | SLDPRT | IPT | PRT | JT | SAT files

 Engrave part numbers, logos, and more onto your parts.

-Xometry has the ability to assemble and label injection molded parts.
+We have the ability to assemble and label injection molded parts.
 Discuss your needs with your salesperson.

 Choose from millions of possible combinations of materials, finishes, tolerances, markings, and certifications for your order.